Entanglement structure for finite system under dual-unitary dynamics: Multipartite Entanglement

 \subsection{Measures for Multipartite Entanglement}

-While there are several measures for bipartite entanglement, an exact apriori specification for multipartite entanglement is not well defined in the state picture.
+While there are several measures for bipartite entanglement, an exact apriori specification for multipartite entanglement is not well defined.
 Infact, most multipartite measures are obtained by averaging the bipartite entanglement over a given set of bipartitions.
-A simple example of that is the Mayer-Wallach $Q$ measure, which is given as:
+A simple example of that is the Mayer-Wallach $Q$ measure, which takes the following form \cite{Scott_Measure}:

 where $\rho_k$ represents the density matrix obtained after tracing out the $k$ th qudit.
 This measure calculates the average purity by iteratively tracing out each qubit and computing the mean across all single-qubit reductions.
 It may be generalised by the Scott Measure, taking the average over all possible $r$ sized bipartitions \cite{Scott_Measure}.